-UNDER NO CIRCUMSTANCES should the door switch or the heat circuit devices ever be disabled.
+UNDER NO CIRCUMSTANCES should the dryer door switches, lint drawer switch, or heat safety circuit ever be disabled.

 The dryer must never be operated with any of the back guards, outer tops, or service panels removed.
 PERSONAL INJURY OR FIRE COULD RESULT.